Blog · By The Packaging Vista Team · June 20, 2026

 Eco-friendly packaging has shifted from a selling point to a baseline expectation.
 In 2026 that means recyclable, paper-based materials, less plastic, soy-based inks, and right-sized boxes that cut waste.
 The brands that stand out are specific and honest about it rather than vaguely “green.”

 How to apply it: choose recyclable kraft or paperboard and say exactly what is recyclable.
-See our sustainable packaging guide and eco-friendly boxes.
+See our sustainable packaging guide and recyclable kraft eco-friendly boxes.

 2. Minimalist, confident design